How do parents or teachers perform testing and assign grades to students using the ULAT curriculum?

 HOW DOES THE ULAT ENABLE THE EVALUATION OF THESE TESTS

 The ULAT provides parents and teachers with both the correct responses and a grading guide to the multiple choice tests and to the oral and written tests.
 As for the open-ended, extended oral and written presentations, correct answers are not provided since these presentations are structured by the student and therefore there exists no single “correct answer”, however a grading guide is provided to indicate how evaluation may take place.
 At the beginning of multiple choice tests and oral and written tests, a link is provided to a grading guide stipulating how a percentage and grade may be assigned to a student’s performance on the test.
 At the end of a multiple choice test, a link is provided to the correct answers (A,B,C or D).
 At the end of an oral test, there is a video in which an instructor repeats the correct responses.
-(It should be added that tests exist in multiple forms and that, prior to taking a test, students are not aware of which of the particular forms of the test they will be instructed to take.
+(It should be added that tests exist in multiple versions and that, prior to taking a test, students are not aware of which version of the test they will be instructed to take.
 This is so that they cannot simply memorize the correct responses in advance.)
-As for the

-WHO CAN EVALUATE EACH TYPE OF TEST
+WHO CAN EVALUATE EACH TYPE OF TEST?

-SUGGESTIONS FOR TRAINED WORLD LANGUAGE TEACHERS
+SUGGESTIONS FOR TRAINED LANGUAGE TEACHERS

 Trained world language teachers are able to take all of the three above elements into consideration in evaluating their students’ progress, and undoubtedly will want to add another element or two of their own choice.
 Consequently, in their case, I highly recommend giving consideration to all of the following suggestions and reflections on student evaluation:

 For giving our students a reason to apply themselves in their language studies, nothing beats a trip to the nation where the language that your student is learning is the official language.
 Other types of experiences are motivating as well, such as befriending a foreign student, hosting an exchange student or international online communication.
 Nonetheless, a far simpler and motivating kind of experience that you can regularly provide your students is…testing.
-Whereas a test may not generate the warm, fuzzy feelings of interpersonal relationships, provided that your students are concerned about their G.P.A., it is an event which focuses their attention, moves them to intense repetition and marshalls the very best of their capacities – that is, as long as the test rides that fine line between challenging and impossible.
+Whereas a test may not generate the warm, fuzzy feelings of interpersonal relationships, provided that your students are concerned about their G.P.A., it is an event which focuses their attention, moves them to intense repetition and summons the very best of their capacities – that is, as long as the test rides that fine line between challenging and impossible.

 Therefore, while awaiting the opportunity for international travel or communication, teachers do well to craft strategic exams that truly test that which they have as their objective for the student.
 The reason for this is simple.
 That ability which you test is that for which students will prepare themselves.
 If we claim that we believe in the primacy of oral communication, for example, and yet provide our students exclusively with text-based tests, which are far easier to structure and evaluate, we are kidding ourselves.
 What we esteem, and therefore teach, must line up perfectly with what we test.
 The weight we give to the various elements making up a student’s grade speaks volumes about what we really expect of our students.